-Getting the county to net zero
+Getting Herefordshire to net zero and nature rich

 Herefordshire is considered to be the West Midlands' most rural county.